shrewdacumen/My_Bookself_App-on-SwiftUI-Combine/README.md

 3. It is being done through the manual settings like `TDD_SETTING` on `struct TheControlPanel` For example, `static let TDD_SETTING = TESTING_STATE.RELEASE` for RELEASE. static let TDD_Setting = TESTING_STATE.TEST_BookView for pinpointing the TEST on the SwiftUI view `BookView`.
+For example,
+    func test__class_Get__Search_Results() under class My_Bookself_ApplicationTests are one of XCT test functions.
+    Without this, I have tested many times those REST related functions and multi-threading codes in other ways.

 ## ContentView, a SwiftUI view, also called `Search` in the `App Structure.png` picture.